MSU-mi231/Unity-3D-Template-2022.3/README.md

 **3. Any assets used that you didn't create yourself?**

 > &nbsp;
->I got the icon at the top from Bing.com Dall-E.
+><i>(art, music, etc. Just tell us where you got it, link it here)</i>
 > &nbsp;

-**4. Did you receive help from anyone outside this class?**
+**4. Did you receive help from anyone outside this class or from anyone in this class that is not in a group with you?**

 > &nbsp;
 ><i>(list their names and what they helped with)</i>